 The saying, “less is more” is true in this case.
 This silicone-based lubricant contains just two ingredients to give you the sack session you deserve: long-lasting and “silky-smooth.”

 If you want to take your session to the tub, this waterproof silicone-based lube is perfect for the occasion.
 It’s also been cleared by the Food and Drug Administration (FDA) as compatible with all condom materials.

 For those of you who experience a little more than just discomfort during the deed, give this organic, all-natural, plant-based (did I mention CBD-infused?) option a go!
-CBD properties have been proven to relieve pain and reduce inflammation when used topically.
+CBD properties have been reported to relieve pain and reduce inflammation when used topically.
 Just be sure you first test it on an area other than your vag, recommends Dr. Shirazian.
 Women can develop allergies to botanicals in that area too, she says.

 Hyaluronic acid-based lube is pretty much the holy grail of lubricants, according to Dr. Shirazian, who says it’s one of the best options to improve symptoms of vaginal atrophy.
 In addition to its vaginal tissue preservation abilities, it conserves water molecules, which makes it more of a vaginal moisturizer than a lubricant.
 So, you may not want to inject (with an applicator) this one just before sex, but rather, hours before.